jms-guy/timekeep/README.md

 ## How It Works
 - Windows: embeds a PowerShell script to subscribe to WMI process start/stop events.
 - Linux: polls `/proc`, resolves process identity via `/proc/<pid>/exe` (readlink) -> fallback to `/proc/<pid>/cmdline` -> last-resort `/proc/<pid>/comm`, then matches by basename.
-- Session model: first PID for a program starts a session; additional PIDs join it; last PID exit ends the session.
+- Session model: A session begins when the first process for a tracked program starts.
+Additional processes (ex. multiple windows) are added to the active session.
+The session ends only when the last process terminates, giving an accurate picture of total time with that program.

 ## Usage